 The video above, demonstrates capture, normalization and detection of a face and the process of emotion recogntion, with the resuting a response based on emotions detected.

-The system intelligently analyzes the viewers face, age and gender by a non-invasive video capture and based on sensing personal characteristics of the viewer modifies the form and content of the media.
-This installation seeks to engage the viewer in an aesthetic experience that is responsive to their personal physical attributes and moods.
+The system intelligently analyzes the participants faces, by a camera capture via a mobile app.
+Based on sensing personal characteristics of the viewer modifies the form and content of the media.
+This installation seeks to engage the viewer as well as remote participants in an aesthetic experience that is audience controlled.